quasinaut/kinda-ksp2/README.md

 ### Prerequisites

+Download the ZIP of this repo

 If you don't already have CKAN, download it [here](https://github.com/KSP-CKAN/CKAN/releases).

 This repo assums you are running Windows, as I have only tested this on Windows.
 Some mods may not work on Linux (for example Parallax).

 ### Add your game instance

-Add your game instance, either where steam installed it by right clicking on the game->manage->browse local files, and selecting the BuildID64 in that directory in ckan, or wherever you store your KSP(2)
+Add your game instance, either where steam installed it by right clicking on the game->manage->browse local files, and selecting the BuildID64 in that directory in ckan, or wherever you store your KSP(2).
+I reccomend to make a copy of your current install and call it something like "Kerbal Space Program Too."
+This makes it easier to try diffrent things.

 ### Setup and install